Roman Republic

 Now in the Musée du Louvre (AO 2783); image from museum website

 According to André Parrot (reference below, at p.
-101), the excavators of Tell K recorded that the alabaster Mace-head illustrated above on the left was found ‘near the Ur-Nanshe temple’.
-Interestingly, the relief around the curved surface depicts two lion-headed eagles (back to back), each grasping a pair of four-legged animals walking in opposite directions.
-These animals have been variously identified:
+101), the excavators of Tell K recorded that the alabaster mace-head illustrated above on the left was found ‘near the Ur-Nanshe temple’.
+Interestingly, the relief around its curved surface depicts two lion-headed eagles (back to back), each grasping a pair of four-legged animals walking in opposite directions, which have been variously identified:

 1. Parrot himself (who reproduced a sketch of the relief as Figure 21h, at p.
 85) identifies them as ’deer or ibexes’;